 - A temporary session ID - this is called session authentication.

 Both of these approaches are tied to a set of company credentials.
-It is strongly recommended that you set up a Web Services only user account in the Intacct System for this purpose (Company > User > User Information).
+It is strongly recommended that you set up a Web Services only user account in the Sage Intacct system for this purpose (Company > User > User Information).

 Although you can send all requests using login authentication, this is not recommended.
 You should use getAPISession to request a session ID and unique endpoint, then make all subsequent requests with this context.